danmackinlay/quarto_tikz/README.md

 export LIBGS=/opt/homebrew/lib/libgs.dylib
 ```

-## Example

-Here is the source code for a minimal example: [example.qmd](example.qmd).

 ## PDF output

-This does produce PDFs which can be included in PDF output; I wonder if we could shortcut the PDF rendering and just render as plain LaTeX in that case?
+This does produce PDFs which can be included in PDF output; I wonder if we could shortcut the PDF rendering and just output as plain LaTeX in that case to integrate into the main LaTeX rendering workflow?
 I’m not suite sure how to handle the TikZ libraries in that case.

 Pull requests welcome.

 ## Efficiency